project-kieran/user-management-exercise/README.md

 * Implement authentication and login based on the users being stored.
 * Implement bundling of static assets.
 * Update the data access layer to use a real database, and implement database schema migrations.

+#### Kieran's notes

+I ran out of time to try this exercise.
+If I attempted it, I would have aimed to use SQL Server and a Migrations file to change the data access layer, as I have done this before

 ## Additional Notes